Seattle - Schedule and Curriculum

 - Students select and reserve a day/time each week to attend.

 - Our classes are designed so that you can begin anytime.
-You can sign up by clicking on the schedule below and selecting a membership or to find out more give us a call (206) 402 5310
+If you are ready to REGISTER, you can sign up by clicking on the schedule below and selecting a membership or to find out more give us a call (206) 402 5310

 Our Standard Monthly Membership and VIP Monthly Membership class options allow parents to select the membership that best meets the needs for their family.
 These memberships allow you to take one class per week, at a reserved day/time, and are paid on a monthly basis (based on enrollment date).
 Families receive 20% off when they enroll two or more children.
 Discounts cannot be combined and prices are subject to change.
 To make it easy for our families, both memberships auto-renew and charge your credit card.